Bristol Collegiate Research Society

 Research symposia

 The Society has been supporting symposia since 1948.
 Each symposium consists of three elements: a conference, a public lecture and a dinner or reception.
-Following the event, the proceedings are published; past symposia publications form a series of volumes, held in the Special Collections in the University Library.Trustees of the society
+Following the event, the proceedings are published; past symposia publications form a series of volumes, held in the Special Collections in the University Library.Previous symposia have covered the whole range of academic disciplines, and cross-disciplinary symposia have been particularly encouraged.
+The financial support offered by the Society can provide invaluable seedcorn funding for symposia which might not otherwise have been able to run.

 President: Dr John Manley